abap2UI5/docs/docs/get_started/about.md

 By relying only on released APIs, abap2UI5 ensures that your applications remain "cloud-ready" and "upgrade-stable," aligning with SAP's clean core principles.

 ##### Security
-Since you configure the HTTP handler yourself, you retain complete control over all external communications, ensuring security.
+With complete control over HTTP handler configuration, you maintain oversight of all external communication, ensuring security.

 ##### Enterprise Ready
 This framework is specifically tailored to meet the needs of ABAP developers building business applications.
 By leveraging SAP’s UI5 framework for the frontend and adhering to clean core principles on the backend with SAP’s ABAP language, abap2UI5 provides an enterprise-ready solution compatible with a wide range of SAP products.

 ##### Productive Usage
 abap2UI5 can be used like any other UI5 app or ABAP program in a productive environment.
+Just übernehme das framework und deine apps in eine transportauftrag und transportiere es zum go live in dein produktivsystem.

 ##### Launchpad
-Apps developed with abap2UI5 can be integrated into Fiori Launchpads on S/4 Systems, Build Workzone websites on BTP, and tiles on S/4HANA Public Cloud.
+Apps developed with abap2UI5 can be integrated into:
+* Fiori Launchpads on S/4 On-Premise
+* Build Workzone Websites on BTP
+* Tiles in S/4 Public Cloud

 ##### Support
-Support for abap2UI5 is provided by the community on a best-effort basis.
-If you need assistance, submit an issue or join the abap2UI5 community on Slack.
+Support is provided on a best-effort basis by the community.
+Need help?
+Submit an issue or join the abap2UI5 Slack community for assistance.

 ##### Contribution
-Contributions are welcome!
-Whether through bug fixes, feature requests, or documentation improvements, your involvement helps improve abap2UI5.
+Contributions are always welcome!
+Whether you’re fixing bugs, requesting features, or improving documentation, your input helps the project grow.
 You can submit pull requests, provide feedback, or share your experience with the community.

 ##### Sponsor
 abap2UI5 is maintained by volunteers.
 If you or your company benefit from the project but cannot contribute directly, consider supporting the project in other ways.
-More details are available [here.](/resources/sponsor)
+Learn more about sponsorship opportunities [here.](/resources/sponsor)